ivarmlee11/react-sr-tracker/README.md

 It uses Firebase and will eventually be integrated with Twitch extensions in some way.

 Currently this is just a form where the data is saved to a Firestore and uses React Router.
-It's main purpose right now is to be used as an overlay in streaming applications, (and later on I want to add more interactivity via Twitch extensions).
+Its main purpose right now is to be used as an overlay in streaming applications, (and later on I want to add more interactivity via Twitch extensions).

-Right now this repo is for personal use but as this project evolves I'll be hosting this code somewhere and refactoring it quite a bit.

 I think it works well because the Firebase instance is exportable.